 Car accidents in Orange County, California, are often unavoidable.
 The population of Orange County is currently estimated to be 3,179,950 people.
 Some people do not know what to do after an accident occurs.
 Hiring an Orange County car accident lawyer may become necessary if injuries occur.
 After an accident occurs, gathering evidence and information becomes essential.

-When a car accident occurs in Orange County, it isn’t always clear what needs to be done.
+If you were involved in a car accident in Orange County, it may not be clear to you, what needs to be done.
 Adrenaline is coursing through the veins of the injured or just those shaken by the occurrence of an accident.
 The necessity of following proper protocol after an accident will become a necessity for filing a claim for injuries sustained after an accident.

 - Make sure that any others involved in the accident are safe